hn303/CamLandEc-RM03/supervision1-assignment.md

 **Submission Date**: Before Supervision 2

 ## Instructions
+1. If you missed supervision for some reason, please check Supervision 1[supervsion_exercies.md].
-1. Please download and install QGIS standalone install version according to your platform:[link](https://qgis.org/en/site/forusers/download.html)
+2. Please download and install QGIS standalone install version according to your platform:[Download QGIS](https://qgis.org/en/site/forusers/download.html)
-2. Read through the tasks carefully.
+3. Read through the tasks carefully.
 You may face problems if you overlook any of the steps.
-3. Remember to save the QGIS document regularly.
+4. Remember to save the QGIS document regularly.
-4. Save all the files used or prepared in your assignment (kml, shapefiles, map document, etc.).
+5. Save all the files used or prepared in your assignment (kml, shapefiles, map document, etc.).
-5. Go through the tutorial on converting spreadsheet or csv file to shapefile using QGIS:[link](https://www.qgistutorials.com/en/docs/importing_spreadsheets_csv.html)
+6. Go through the tutorial on converting spreadsheet or csv file to shapefile using QGIS:[link](https://www.qgistutorials.com/en/docs/importing_spreadsheets_csv.html)
-6. All figures in the assignment are for illustration purpose only and do not necessarily depict the actual data
+7. All figures in the assignment are for illustration purpose only and do not necessarily depict the actual data

 Note: functions and filename are `highlighted` in this document.